pomerium/documentation/content/docs/capabilities/hosted-authenticate-service.md

 ### Zero configuration

 The Hosted Authenticate Service requires no setup to use.
-That means you don't need to include the hosted authenticate service URL or IdP settings in your configuration for Pomerium to proxy your requests.
+That means you don't need to include the hosted authenticate service URL or IdP settings in your configuration.

 ### Less time to deploy

-Pomerium's hosted services solution removes the tedium of configuring your own identity provider (IdP) and authenticate service URL so you can deploy your Pomerium instance in less time.
+Pomerium's hosted services solution removes the tedium of configuring your own identity provider (IdP) and authenticate service URL so you can deploy Pomerium in less time.

 ### Faster proof of concept